Confirmation and Refutation of Lyman Continuum Leakers at $z\sim3$ with JWST NIRSpec/IFU: DISCUSSION

 For LACES104037-LyC, however, this effect is likely less severe than for LACES104037-bulk.
 Studies in the local universe suggest that star formation in tidal tails typically occurs over relatively short timescales \citep{Mulia_2015,Neff_2005}, which limits the buildup of a substantial low-mass stellar population.
 In some systems, such as NGC~3447, the tidal structures are found to host little to no old stellar component \citep{Riess_2025}.
 We therefore argue that neglecting a potential old stellar population in LACES104037-LyC is a reasonable approximation and is unlikely to introduce significant changes to our results.

 At high redshift, an unavoidable challenge in determining $f_{\mathrm{esc}}$ is IGM absorption.
 As discussed in \cite{Wang_Shengzhe_2025}, for an individual LyC leaker, this effect is intrinsically degenerate with $f_{\mathrm{esc}}$.
 In principle, the IGM transmission along a specific line of sight cannot be directly determined.
 Instead, one typically relies on IGM models to estimate a cosmic mean transmission, which is then used to correct the observed LyC band photometry.
 In Section~\ref{subsubsect:LACES10_fesc}, we adopt three different IGM models and incorporate the systematic differences among their correction factors into the overall uncertainty.
 It is important to emphasize that this procedure accounts for the uncertainty arising from different IGM models in predicting the cosmic mean transmission, rather than the variation of IGM absorption along the specific line of sight toward LACES104037.
 In reality, the IGM absorption toward LACES104037 could be either stronger or weaker than the cosmic mean.
+In addition, LyC-detected galaxies are not expected to represent a random subset of all sightlines.
+Because LyC emission is more readily detected along relatively transparent sightlines, the average IGM transmission for detected sources may be systematically higher than the cosmic mean.
+Following \citet{Bassett_2021}, we estimate a transmission bias of $T_{\rm bias}=0.07$ for the F336W 5$\sigma$ detection depth of our observations.
+This effect is illustrated in Figure~\ref{fig:Forward-model_fitting} (gray diamond) and would shift the inferred transmission toward higher values than the cosmic mean.
+Nevertheless, the magnitude of this correction remains modest compared to the intrinsic sightline-to-sightline variation in IGM absorption.
 Stronger IGM absorption would favor higher $f_{\mathrm{esc}}$ and younger stellar ages, while weaker absorption would favor lower $f_{\mathrm{esc}}$ and older stellar ages.
 In this sense, our method does not fully break the degeneracy between IGM absorption and $f_{\mathrm{esc}}$ for LACES104037-LyC.
 Nevertheless, we emphasize that with additional observational constraints on the SFH and stellar age, it is in principle possible to alleviate this degeneracy between IGM transmission and $f_{\mathrm{esc}}$ within the framework of the picket-fence model.